ttm/ttm.github.io/_posts/2025-05-15-god-complete.md

 Unwin’s experiment is commendable for its clarity and honesty.
 He even provides a spreadsheet in his book so readers can plug in their own weights.
 The exercise shows how different intuitions (for instance, is the amount of evil in the world a 1/2 factor or a 1/10 factor against God?) quantitatively affect the outcome.
 It also lays bare the **subjectivity** in such analyses.
 Critics have noted that the choice of factors and their numerical weights can seem arbitrary or biased to fit one’s prior beliefs.
 For example, an atheist might choose a much lower prior than 50%, or assign a stronger disfavor to natural evils – and unsurprisingly get a low final probability for God (even <1%).
 A theist might add more favorable factors or argue that evil’s evidential impact is small due to a greater good or free will, maintaining a high probability for God.
 In this sense, Unwin’s approach doesn’t “prove the ultimate truth” despite the book’s subtitle; rather, it shows how _given certain subjective inputs_, one can compute an implied probability.
 The merit is that it forces clarity about one’s assumptions.
 The drawback is that it doesn’t provide any objective way to choose those assumptions.

-### Draper’s Evidential Approach and Intrinsic Probability
+### 2.3.
+Draper’s Evidential Approach and Intrinsic Probability

 Philosopher **Paul Draper** offers another perspective on the probability of God’s existence, focusing especially on comparing theism with **naturalism** (atheism) as comprehensive hypotheses.
 Draper’s work, such as his influential essays on the **evidential argument from evil** and on the **intrinsic probability of theism**, does not yield a single numeric probability like Unwin’s.
 Instead, it provides a **framework** for why one might find God’s existence probable or (in Draper’s case) improbable when one carefully weighs simplicity and the empirical data.

 A core idea in Draper’s analysis is to separate the discussion into two parts: **prior probability** (how plausible the hypothesis of God is before considering specific evidence) and **likelihoods** (how expected the observed world is under theism vs. atheism).
 On the prior side, Draper argues that **theism is an intrinsically more complex or “immodest” hypothesis** than a basic naturalistic worldview, and thus should be assigned a lower prior probability.
 The reasoning is that theism doesn’t just say “a mind caused the universe” (which might be as simple as the rival idea “mindless nature caused the universe”), but further specifies that this mind has very particular attributes: it is a single disembodied person who is **omnipotent, omniscient, and morally perfect**, among other things.
 In adding these specifics, theism “asserts a number of **very specific claims**” not contained in bare-bones naturalism or even in a generic philosophical “idealism” (the view that mind or ideals precede matter).
-Each additional specific claim (e.g. moral perfection) could be seen as a point where the theory could have been otherwise – hence, a hit to its modesty/coherence.
+Each additional specific claim (e.g. moral perfection) could be seen as a hit to its modesty/coherence.
 Draper contends that, because of this, **theism has a lower intrinsic probability** than naturalism.
 By contrast, a **naturalistic** worldview (which he characterizes as “source physicalism”) is simpler and more flexible: it posits only the natural world with no extra supernatural entities or properties, and so (in Draper’s view) starts with a higher prior probability.
 In essence, if we imagine all possible “grand theories” about reality, a theory as specific as classical theism occupies a much narrower section of that possibility space than a more generic naturalism, so unless evidence strongly favors theism, the prior weight tilts toward naturalism.

 On the evidence side, Draper is well known for articulating how certain **facts about the world** compare under theism and atheism.
 Most notably, he examines the distribution of pleasure and pain (or good and evil) in the world.
 In a seminal paper, he argued that the **observed amount and kinds of pain and suffering** are **more expected if there is no omnipotent, benevolent God** than if such a God exists.
 A world governed by indifferent natural forces (evolution, entropy, natural selection) would likely produce a mix of pain and pleasure as byproducts, with no guarantee of moral balance.
 On the other hand, if a perfectly good Creator is in charge, one might expect less gratuitous suffering or suffering only as permitted for a greater good.
 The fact that even ostensibly unnecessary suffering (e.g. vast animal pain over millions of years, horrendous human tragedies) exists, **“doesn’t favor theism over atheism,”** as Draper bluntly puts it.
 When formally cast as a likelihood ratio, this becomes evidence against God’s existence (though not a deductive disproof, it lowers the posterior probability of God in a Bayesian calculation).